10 Types of Valves Every Oil and Gas Engineer Should Know About

 It should also be noted that these valves also come as a bolted bonnet too seal the valve and the pressure seal gasket.

-Many more valves
+Many more types of valves

 Obviously there are many more types of valves that are used within the industry, but is important for any oil and gas engineer to know the basic valves, the principals, and what they should be used for.